Mel A. Monk, P.E, Executive Director

 1992-2002 – Alabama Department of Transportation – Mobile, Alabama

 2002-Present – Executive Director – Alabama Asphalt Pavement Association- Montgomery, AL

-Sherry has been the office manager since May 1997.
-She is responsible for the day to day management of the office.
-Among her duties are the general office administration, website maintenance, and organization of the Association’s activities.
+Sherry has been the Administration Assistant of AAPA since May 1997.
+She is responsible for daily management of the office administration, website maintenance, and organization of the Association’s activities.

 Prior to working with the Association, she worked in the Construction Industry for three years and with the Alabama Propane Gas Association for six years as the Executive Assistant.

-Sherry was born in Montgomery and graduated from Robert E. Lee High School in 1983 and attended Troy State University in Montgomery.
+Sherry is a native of Alabama born in Montgomery and graduated from Robert E. Lee High School and attended Troy State University in Montgomery.